Former prime minister Jim Bolger denounces capitalism, says National Party 'disappointing' - NZ Herald

 "But it's also on the verge of destroying the planet and destabilising society in its single-minded pursuit of maximising shareholder value."

-Since his tenure as Prime Minister ended, Bolger has only occasionally spoken out on political issues, although he has been active in various public service roles.
+Since his tenure as PM ended, Bolger has only occasionally spoken out on political issues, although he has been active in various public service roles.

 In 2017 he said New Zealand had to lift the minimum age for superannuation, telling The Dominion Post: "We seem incapable as a society on agreeing what is fair, reasonable and affordable."